 Get emergency medical help if you have any of these signs of an allergic reaction: any form of skin rash; hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Report any new or worsening symptoms to your doctor, such as: mood or behavior changes, anxiety, panic attacks, trouble sleeping, or if you feel impulsive, irritable, agitated, hostile, aggressive, restless, hyperactive (mentally or physically), more depressed, or have thoughts about suicide or hurting yourself.

 Call your doctor at once if you have a serious side effect such as:

 - increased or worsening seizures;

-- problems with thinking or speech, trouble concentrating;
+- loss of appetite, tired feeling, problems with thinking or speech, trouble concentrating;

 Less serious side effects may include:

 Read the entire detailed patient monograph for Zonegran (Zonisamide)

 A concise overview of the drug for the patient or caregiver from First DataBank.